A Six Minute Read

 Executives at a large industrial company were concerned with a rising injury rate, particularly among its contractors.
 After months of investigations and modelling, a five-point improvement plan was beta-tested at its most hazardous location.
 Over the following 18 months, dozens of internal Black Belts and external consultants introduced these initiatives across the entire corporation.

-During the implementation, and in the 18 months following, there were no reports of significant injuries with contractors, and only one with an employee at an affected site – in an area outside the scope of the effort.
+During the implementation, and in an unprecedented 48 months following (and – knock wood – still counting), there were no reports of significant injuries with contractors, and only one with an employee at an affected site – in an area outside the scope of the effort.
 By the most important measure, the program was a complete success: Workers went home to their families at the end of their shifts in the same condition that they left.

 That said, the team was constantly stressed.
 When asked, “how is the program doing?”, all we could point to was an exceptional zero-harm rate.
 It was difficult to tie specific actions directly to a day-to-day improvement in the “safety culture”.
 We knew, overall, things were improving – but only because of the absence of the negative outcome.